 For showtimes, click here.

 It Happened in Hollywood.
 That was the original title of 1937’s A Star is Born.
-This influential film was one of the highest grossing film of the year, earned two Academy Awards, and spawned three remakes, all telling the tale of an industry outsider who falls for a legend circling the drain.
+This influential film was one of the highest grossing films of the year, earned two Academy Awards, and spawned three remakes, all telling the tale of an industry outsider who falls for a legend circling the drain.
 Travel back and go behind the scenes of the original that started it all…

 1. It was inspired by true life talent.